 Economic Activity at the Site

-As of December 2016, EPA had data on 2 on-site businesses.
-These businesses employed 175 people and generated an estimated $45,662,250 in annual sales revenue.
-For additional information click here.
+As of December 2017, EPA had data on 2 on-site businesses.
+These businesses employed 175 people and generated an estimated $45,412,250 in annual sales revenue.
+View additional information about redevelopment economics at Superfund sites.

 Activity and Use Limitations